mlevison/APR-Markdown-Export/post/working-at-a-di/index.md

 date: "2007-10-22"
 categories:
   - "software-development"
+excerpt: 'Working at a distance is hard.
+There is a reason all the Agile methodologies recommend'
 ---

 Working at a distance is hard.
 There is a reason all the Agile methodologies recommend co-location.